British ‘Beatle’ terrorist given life sentence over deaths of Western hostages

 Raj Parekh, representing the families, said Elsheikh – known to prosecutors as “Ringo” – remained “defiantly remorseless and unrepentant”.

-He noted that the jihadist had made no effort to meet victims’ families, like his co-defendant Alexanda Kotey.
+He said the jihadist had made no effort to meet victims’ families, like his co-defendant Alexanda Kotey.

-Addressing the jihadist, judge Ellis said: “The behaviour of this defendant and his co-defendant can only be described as horrific, barbaric, brutal and callous.
+Addressing Elsheikh, judge Ellis said: “The behaviour of this defendant and his co-defendant can only be described as horrific, barbaric, brutal and callous.

 “This is a significant episode in the history of our country and our justice system.”